 I mean, that makes the situation even more dire.

-Um so those reflections did make it a bit difficult.
+So those reflections did make it a bit difficult.

-I've told they went into the back door because there was no reporters of shots, obviously fired on the backside, and that's how they eventually went in and then they cleared floors that way.
+I've told they went into the back door because there was no imports of shots, obviously, fired on the backside.

 Have you heard anything about that?

-We haven't seen any I haven't seen any evidence of it.
+We haven't seen any, I haven't seen any evidence of it.

 I'm saying I don't know anything.